Swap-File/bt-sl4a-test/README.md

 QPython (Based on android 2.7) requests no permissions, so you can't access anything until you recompile the APK with added permissions in the AndroidManifest.xml file.
 See: https://shaneormonde.wordpress.com/2014/03/30/qpython-bluetooth-patch/

-The older sl4a_r6.apk with PythonForAndroid_r4.apk don't really work any more on Android 5.x.
+The older sl4a_r6.apk with PythonForAndroid_r4.apk doesn't really work any more on Android 5.x.